 We may share your information with other third-party service providers to: provide you with the services that we offer you through our Sites and Applications; process your payments; conduct quality assurance testing; facilitate creation of accounts; provide technical support; and/or provide other services to POLITICO LLC and our Affiliates.

 For online payments, we use the payment services of CyberSource which incorporates the services of FDC Nashville Global.
 We do not process, record, or maintain your credit card information.
 For more information on how payments are handled, or to understand the data security and privacy protections afforded to such information, please refer to http://www.cybersource.com/privacy/.

-If you register with us, you will have the opportunity to review, update, change or delete the personal information we have collected about you at any time by editing your personal information in your POLITICO or POLITICO PRO account settings or by sending an e-mail to us at email@example.com.
-You may request deletion of your personal information by us, and we will use commercially reasonable efforts to honor your request, but please note that we may be required to keep such information and not delete it (or to keep this information for a certain time, in which case we will comply with your deletion request only after we have fulfilled such requirements).
+If you register with us, you have the opportunity to review, update, change or delete the registration data we have collected about you at any time by editing your personal data in your POLITICO or POLITICO PRO account settings or by sending an e-mail to us at email@example.com.
+You may request deletion of your registration data by us, and we will use commercially reasonable efforts to honor your request, but please note that we may be required to keep such information and not delete it (or to keep this information for a certain time, in which case we will comply with your deletion request only after we have fulfilled such requirements).
 When we delete any information, it will be deleted from our active database, but may remain in our archives.
 We may also retain your information for fraud prevention or similar purposes.

 If you have elected to participate in our survey panel, you may elect whether you would like to receive e-mail notices of new surveys by logging into your account and modifying your preferences.